j4mes12/SDPA_Coursework/Part1/Part1.md

 #### get_input

-This method gets the input (hidden) from a user for their move.
+This method gets the input from a user for their move.
 This move is stored in the class variable in_value which is then used in the change_direction method.

 #### display_winner (Player)